babelman20/CustomLanguage/README.md

 # Revision History

+## InDev Version 0.3.0 - 2024-11-20
+- Compiler Updates:
+    - Added support for expression computation using operations (+,-,*,/)
+    - Tracks the content of registers for optimal usage and limiting the number of load commands
+    - Uses RPN to preserve operation order
+    - Overhauled variable use tracking for higher efficiency
+    - Added strategy to track intermediate values in expression computation

 ## InDev Version 0.2.11 - 2024-07-29
 - Parser Updates:
     - Added end position to most statements to track when variables local to that body go out of scope